yukulehe/gazpar2mqtt/README.md

 ## Roadmap :

-- Get weekly consumptions
+- Calculation of monthly/weekly consumptions
-- Set alerts when threshold reached
-- Get most economic and most energivor consumption in local environment
 - Provide an exemple of Home assistant card